UX Design: How Video Content Can Enhance User Experience

 Manipulations

 Take care of allowing a visitor to manipulate the video where it’s needed, especially if it’s long and heavy.
-Think twice about using autoplay, as it may appear less convenient for your audience than the ability to control if they want to watch a video or not.
+Think twice about using autoplay, as it may appear less convenient for your audience than the ability to control whether they want to watch a video or not.
 Make sure that the user can control the volume of the sound part as audio autoplay as soon as the web page or screen is loaded is reported to be one of the most annoying aspects of the user experience.
-Put shortly, consider all the basic manipulations that will allow users to feel more confident with the video content in your web or mobile product.
+Put simply, consider the basic manipulations that will help users feel more confident with the video content in your web or mobile product.

 Mobile Adaptation

-Sure, that’s only the tip of the iceberg in such a deep and diverse issue as video implementation into user experience design, so we’re going to share more examples, UX practices, and tips about it.
-Anyway, this article may help UX designers, marketing specialists, and businesses to take into account the different benefits and pitfalls of using video content on websites and mobile apps.
+Sure, that’s only the tip of the iceberg for such a deep and diverse topic as integrating video into user experience design, so we’ll share more examples, UX practices, and tips.
+Anyway, this article may help UX designers, marketing specialists, and businesses consider the benefits and pitfalls of using video content on websites and mobile apps.
 Stay tuned, and don’t miss the updates!

 Useful Reading